Minute (basketball)

 A minute is a unit of time in a basketball game.
 Technically, just a minimum of one second in silo (1-59) would count as one minute of playing time.
-There are forty-eight minutes in each NBA basketball game, excluding overtime.
+For example, there are forty-eight minutes in each NBA basketball game, excluding overtime.
 As five people from one team will be on the court at any given time, a total of 240 minutes can be distributed in regulation among a team in an NBA basketball game.

 For players, the total number of minutes played in a season—and the average number of minutes played per game—are both tracked as statistics.